eriksmatulis/wunderhello/README.md

 # How to use this repository
-Download the repository and use DDEV with *ddev launch* command to start your site using Docker.
+Download the repository (you should have a folder called wunderhello/ with all of the repository files under it) and place it under your WordPress site's wp-content/themes folder, then activate the theme in your admin dashboard.

 # Features added
 - Tailwind CSS with a plugin for it called Flowbite that allows easily creating carousels etc.